Permalized/Permalized/README.md

 Skills: Java / Python / C / MySQL / PHP / JS / HTML / CSS

-- 🔭 I’m currently working on a scheduler for the needs of a hospital weekly shifts
+- 🔭 I’m currently working on a scheduler of weekly shifts written in java and kotlin
 - 🌱 I’m currently learning about APIs development and Web Services
 - 🤖 I’m also intrested in IoT projects and arduino programming